 Day 1- Bruny Island

 Bruny Island is basically two islands connected by a small stretch of road called The Neck, which happens to be one of the best photography spots in Tassie.
-This is a great part of the road trip.
+This is a great part of the Tasmania road trip.

 Once on you find yourself on the island you’ll get the chance to eat your way around the island sampling the local cheeses, meats, whiskeys, seafood, wines, beers and much more.
 You won’t need to look far to find these as most of them are located just off the main road.